ka9q/ka9q-radio/docs/ka9q-radio.md

 entire *radiod* instance.
 Now that the front end handlers are linked directly into *radiod*, the device is also configured in this file.

+This document only describes parameters in the [global] and individual channel group sections.
+Hardware parameters are discussed in separate documents (to be written).
+Be careful with the **samprate** parameter as it has a different meaning in a hardware section, i.e., it sets the A/D rate rather than the output rate.

 Five SDR front ends are currently supported:

 airspy - Airspy R2